You're Pregnant—Now What? 8 Important Things to Do

 Give yourself permission to ask for help when you’re not feeling well—or really anytime you need it.
 “Surround yourself with people who love you and support your decisions,” Leigh Anne O'Connor, a board-certified lactation consultant in New York City, suggests.

 Pregnancy and parenthood can have its ups and downs.
 It’s a good idea to join a pregnancy support group.
-Or share your questions and concerns with the Twill Care community.
+Or share your questions and concerns with this community.
 Having a support system in place will help you care for yourself and your baby through it all.

 You May Also Like: